ODDSound/MTS-ESP/README.md

 The MTS-ESP library includes support for multi-channel tuning tables, usually used with MIDI controllers designed for microtonal music and having more than 128 keys.

-It is optional for a client to provide a MIDI channel when querying tuning or whether a note should be filtered, as with some plugins the channel data may not be available.
+It is optional for a client to provide a MIDI channel when querying tuning or note filtering, as some plugins may be channel agnostic or use MIDI channels for other purposes (e.g. MPE).
 For a client plugin to support multi-channel tuning tables it must supply a MIDI channel wherever possible.
 The MTS-ESP library automatically detects if this is the case and will flag a client as able to support multi-channel tuning tables.
-Since this is not guaranteed, any master plugin that implements multi-channel tuning tables should also provide a regular single-channel tuning table as a fallback.
+Since this is not guaranteed, any master plugin that implements multi-channel tuning tables should also provide a default single-channel tuning table as a fallback.

 ## libMTS